← Writing

 Best Conceptual Award certificate

-Recently, I had the opportunity to participate in a hackathon in Cardiff called Hack the Diff (opens in a new tab).
+Recently, I had the opportunity to participate in a hackathon in Cardiff called Hack the Diff.
 It was an incredibly enjoyable and rewarding experience.
 Over the course of just a few hours, my team built a project we were genuinely proud of — and to top it off, we won the Best Conceptual Award.

 Choosing the Challenge